Au-Neptune/Digital-Logic-Design/ROBDD/README.md

 * step 2:

 	Download the file in your computer(OS:Linux).
-	Type `g++ -o a ROBDD.cpp` in your CMD.
+	Type `g++ -o a source.cpp` in your CMD.

-	#Remember you need to use cd change your directory where ROBDD.cpp is.
+	Remember you need to use cd change your directory where source.cpp is.
 * step 3:

 	Type `./a input.pla output.dot` to execute the program.